JingaFoo/youtube-search/README.md

 1. Choose a directory on your local machine
 -----------------------------------------
-2. Clone the repository under your newly created directory git clone https://github.com/JingaFoo/youtube-search.git
+2. Clone the repository under your newly created directory.
+Command: git clone https://github.com/JingaFoo/youtube-search.git
 -----------------------------------------
-3. Install dependencies (make sure you are in the project's root directory) npm install
+3. Install dependencies (make sure you are in the project's root directory).
+Command: npm install
 -----------------------------------------
-4. Make a folder under the root directory called config. mkdir config
+4. Make a folder under the root directory called config.
+Command: mkdir config
 -----------------------------------------
 5. Inside the config folder, create a new js file called keys.js